Suspending your studies

 Permanently withdrawing from your course

 If you have decided to leave your course, you must speak to your Director of Studies.

-If you have already suspended your studies and no longer want to return, you will still need to speak to your Director of Studies.
+If you have already suspended your studies and no longer want to return, you will still need to contact your Director of Studies.

 Getting advice on what to do after University

-Student Services can also give you confidential advice and support.
+Student Support can also give you confidential advice and support.

 How leaving your course affects your visa if you are an international student